tinginde/tinginde/README.md

 - 👋 Hi, I’m @tinginde
 - 👀 I’m interested in NLP tasks, such as QA system, sentimental analysis, data mining.
-- 🌱 I am currently looking for a job as a AI engineer so that I can apply my NLP knowledge and contribute to the field.
+- 🌱 I’m currently working as an AI-focused Software Engineer, building backend services and AI prototypes for real-world applications
 - ✨ I enjoy learning new skills and exploring exciting projects that involve a deep learning approach.
 - 📫 How to reach me : Github, email: quziting@gmail.com